Trelawny Parish: Politics

 Trelawny Parish has two MPs and two constituencies; Trelawny Northern and Trelawny Southern.

 Notable citizens

 The former Prime Minister of Jamaica, Hugh Lawson Shearer, was from the area.
 Shirley Nathan-Pulliam, a Jamaican-American politician who served in the Maryland State Senate, was also born in Trelawny.

 Trelawny Parish is the birthplace of several track and field athletes: Usain Bolt, Veronica Campbell-Brown, Marvin Anderson, Ricardo Chambers, Omar Brown, Michael Frater, Lerone Clarke, Dane Hyatt, Rosemarie Whyte, Michael Greene, Inez Turner, Debbie-Ann Parris, Sanya Richards, Ben Johnson and Warren Weir.
 It is also the birthplace basketball players Samardo Samuels and Kentan Facey.

 The supercentenarian Violet Brown (1900–2017), who was at a time the oldest verified living person in the world, was born and resided in Trelawny.
-Other notable citizens include DJ Kamau Preston, dancehall artists Anthony B and Charly Black, scholar Rex Nettleford, and American footballer Atari Bigby.
+Other notable citizens include DJ Kamau Preston, dancehall artists Anthony B and Charly Black, councillor Eunice Campbell-Clark, scholar Rex Nettleford, and American footballer Atari Bigby.